 Act quickly

-The longer liquid sits, the more likely it’s to seep past the finish into the wood fibers.
+The longer the liquid sits, the more likely it is to seep past the finish into the wood fibers.

 Blot, do not rub